Visit Performance Research‘s own website

 Purchase past issues from the CPR Shop

-Become a CPR member and subscribe to the Performance Research Journal at a substantially discounted rate: from January 2019 the cost is £100.00 for a full year’s 8 issues or £50.00 for a half a year’s 4 issues, plus a £10 annual Associate membership of the CPR Friends’ Association.
+Become a CPR member and subscribe to printed copies of the Performance Research Journal at a substantially discounted rate: £110.00 for a full year’s 8 issues or £60.00 for a half a year’s 4 issues, plus a £10 annual Associate membership of the CPR Friends’ Association.
 Individual subscriptions only.
 To subscribe as an institution (for printed and/or online access) visit Taylor & Francis Online.